-- You were evicted in the past 6 months or were facing eviction or foreclosure.
+- You were evicted or were facing eviction or foreclosure.

 - You received a shut-off notice from a utility company.

-- You recently experienced the death of a close family member.
+- You experienced the death of a close family member.

 - You experienced a fire, flood, or other natural or human-caused disaster that caused substantial damage to your property.

-- You had medical expenses you couldn't pay in the last 24 months which resulted in substantial debt.
+- You had medical expenses you couldn't pay that resulted in substantial debt.

 - You experienced unexpected increases in necessary expenses due to caring for an ill, disabled, or aging family member.

 - You expect to claim a child as a tax dependent who's been denied coverage in Medicaid and CHIP, and another person is required by court order to give medical support to the child.
 In this case, you do not have the pay the penalty for the child.